Sometimes I am asked —

 Did you agree with those statements, or did you find yourself strongly disagreeing?

-No. Rather, I’m trying to help you get clearer about what to do by encouraging a little introspection, triggered by common relationship compatibility factors.
+No. Instead, I’m trying to help you get clearer about what to do by encouraging a little introspection, triggered by common relationship compatibility factors.

 Understand, it’s possible to respond “not at all” to ALL of the above, and STILL have an ex who you may have a great future with.
 I know, what is that about?
 The thing is, you both may be able to resolve some of your issues, and “agree to disagree” on a few others, and put your relationship back on the straight and narrow.